Chain-of-Thought Reasoning Improves Context-Aware Translation with Large Language Models: Introduction

 \section{Introduction}

 Large language models (LLMs) have shown impressive capacities for translation, among many other tasks, but their translations are still not perfect \citep{kocmi-etal-2024-findings,cui-etal-2025-multilingual}.
-To increase quality, we examine whether chain-of-thought (CoT) reasoning may help to improve referential and lexical cohesion across sentences.
+To increase quality, we examine whether chain-of-thought (CoT) reasoning helps to improve referential and lexical cohesion across sentences.
 Indeed, when prompted to generate a step-by-step explanation of their answers, LLMs improve substantially on many tasks \citep{wei2022chain}.

-We hypothesize that CoT can improve the translation of elements that maintain coherence across sentences by making translation decisions explicit.
+We hypothesize that CoT can improve the translation of elements that maintain coherence across sentences by making explicit translation decisions.
 To test our hypothesis, we use the DiscEvalMT English-French test suites for pronominal anaphora and lexical consistency designed by \citet{bawden-etal-2018-evaluating}, in two settings.
-First, we ask the LLM to select the correct translation among the two contrastive alternatives present in the data.
-Second, we ask the LLM to translate each test sentence and score the result against its reference translation.
+First, we ask an LLM to select the correct translation among the two contrastive alternatives present in the data.
+Second, we ask the LLM to translate each test sentence and we score the result against a reference translation.
 In both settings, we demonstrate the advantages of CoT prompting, though only for the largest LLMs, which improve their performance when encouraged to reason before translating.